Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Amtrak operates two passenger train routes in Wisconsin.
-The long-distance Empire Builder, operating from Chicago to Seattle and Portland, provides one round-trip daily and makes six Wisconsin stops.
-The state-operated Hiawatha Service, in partnership with the State of Illinois, carries more than 820,000 passengers annually, on seven daily round-trips between Chicago-Milwaukee.
+The long distance Empire Builder, operating from Chicago to Seattle and Portland, provides one round trip daily and makes six Wisconsin stops.
+The state-supported Hiawatha Service, in partnership with the State of Illinois, carries more than 820,000 passengers annually, on seven daily round trips between Chicago and Milwaukee.
 It is the busiest Amtrak corridor in the Midwest.

 In addition to supporting passenger and freight rail activities in the state, the Wisconsin Department of Transportation works to improve safety at over 4,400 public highway-rail grade crossings.